trendyminds/pura/README.md

 Caveat: To prevent this task from running upon each save of your CSS and JS, any _new_ Modernizr rules will only get picked up after you restart `gulp watch`.

+### Faster builds/watches
+Gulp's power (and Node's) is in running parallel tasks.
+The new generator uses a plugin called `runSequence()` which makes it easier to fire parallel and sequential tasks.
+Now many more tasks run in parallel to maximize the amount of work that can happen at once.

 ### gulp vs. gulp watch
 Our previous generator had two tasks: